bellpepper91/beng183/final.md

 **Figure 2.** DNA is sheared to sequencable length while complexes are conserved.

 DNA is sonicated to shear it to a sequencable length.
 Crosslinks are not broken in this process because the covalent bonds are strong.
 The result is small fragments of chromatin in complex with proteins that associated with that small fragment.
+Small fragments are necessary for next-generation sequencing and they also allow for high resolution detection of protein-binding motifs and histone modifications.

 #### 2.3.
 Immunoprecipitation<a name="2.3"></a>

 ![Immunoprecipitation](https://github.com/bellpepper91/beng183/blob/master/immunoprecipitation.jpg?raw=true "Diagram of Immunoprecipitation")

 **Figure 3.** **A)** The structure of the selection method.
 A magnetic bead is attached to the antibody.
-The antibody ("*immuno*") selects specifically for a protein of interest. **B)** A magnet is used to pull the selected complexes aside ("*precipitation*").
+The antibody ("*immuno-*") selects specifically for a protein of interest. **B)** A magnet is used to pull the selected complexes aside ("*-precipitation*").

 Immunoprecipitation refers to the two step process of selecting and retrieving a protein of interest (and accompanying complexes) using antibodies.
 - Selection employs the ability of antibodies to specifically bind to particular proteins of interest.
 This property makes them good selective markers.